OctopusDeploy/install-octopus-cli-action/README.md

 # install-octocli

-The `OctopusDeploy/installoctocli` Action is a [composite run](https://docs.github.com/en/free-pro-team@latest/actions/creating-actions/creating-a-composite-run-steps-action) writtin in `Go` used to install the Octopus CLI on GitHub Action runners.
+The `OctopusDeploy/installoctocli` Action is a GitHub Action writtin in `JavaScript` that's used to install the Octopus CLI on GitHub Action runners and self-hosted environments

 Once you use this Action, you can run [Octopus Deploy CLI](https://octopus.com/docs/octopus-rest-api/octopus-cli) commands directly from GitHub Actions.